anurag-agr/f1-data-pipeline/README.md

 - Orchestration: Prefect manages and monitors entire pipeline workflow, which are broken down into small tasks and flows.
 - DBT Integration: DBT is utilized to derive new columns and maintain an up-to-date dataset.
 - Data Visualization: The transformed data is visualized in a looker dashboard for easy analysis.
+- this is me testing the feature out

 ### Pipeline Architecture
 ![](demo/pipeline.png)